In those moments you look at the rock and you think: “I wish I was up there”.

 But how?
-One would think the top would be easily accessed from the more gently sloping backside, but that is not the case.
-The slopes are covered in dense Black Wattle bush with no clear paths.
-It’s not hard to walk through the bush but you can’t see where you’re heading and as you come closer to the edge there are deep ravines that you have to pass on the right side.
-We are many who have given up when we were almost there.
+One would think the top would be easily accessed from the more gently sloping backside, but the slopes are covered in dense Black Wattle bush with no clear paths.
+It’s not hard to walk through the bush but you can’t see where you’re heading and as you come closer to the edge there are deep ravines.

-We ascended along the steep, short Northern route up to the lower viewpoint (see route 1 on the map).
+We ascended along the Northern route up to the lower viewpoint (the red track on the map).
 From there we crossed over to the highest viewpoint and returned through the bush more to the North.
-This latter route is not difficult but without George we would, without doubt, have gotten lost.
+This latter route is not difficult but without George we would have gotten lost in the shrubs.